-We had a terrace garden at home and both myself and my mom used to grow all sorts of flowering plants but the main focus is on growing various types of spinach.
+We had a terrace garden at home and both myself and my mom used to grow all sorts of flowering plants but the main focus was on growing various types of spinach.

-This curry will look elegant in the form of Spring Onion Rolls as well and I’m sure the kids will adore them when you make it for them.
-Mess free to pack these in their little lunch boxes too.
+This curry will look elegant and mess free in the form of Spring Onion Rolls as well and I’m sure the kids will adore them when you make it for them and pack to school.

 - Spring Onions – 1 bunch